leechanwoo-kor/leechanwoo-kor.github.io/_posts/coursera/generative-ai-with-large-language-models/2023-12-07-llms-generative-ai-02.md

 ---
-title: "[Generative AI with Large Language Models] Introduction to LLMs and the generative AI project lifecycle"
+title: "[Generative AI with Large Language Models] Introduction to LLMs and the generative AI project lifecycle (2)"
 categories:
   - Generative AI with Large Language Models
 tags: